xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 ```

-In this example, the binding type of the variable `itemsSource` will be `System.Collection`, suitable for binding to the ItemSource property of an `ItemsControl`.
+In this example, the binding type of the variable `itemsSource` will be System.Collection, suitable for binding to the ItemSource property of an ItemsControl.

 #### Binding a Numeric Vector

-By default, a numeric vector is bound in the same way as a vector of character vectors, i.e. as a `System.Collection`, suitable for binding to the ItemSource property of an `ItemsControl`.
+By default, a numeric vector is bound in the same way as a vector of character vectors, i.e. as a System.Collection, suitable for binding to the ItemSource property of an ItemsControl.
 ```apl
       ⎕EX'yearsSource'
       yearsSource←2000+⍳20